-Modern Europe is facing a number of challenges, among which is the introduction of innovative technological solutions to the European aviation market.
+Modern Europe is facing several challenges, among which is the introduction of innovative technological solutions to the European aviation market.
 The necessity to introduce new technological solutions results from the needs of society, new technologies that have appeared and new types of transport means and air transport systems.